evidentlyai/evidently/docs/book/customization/report-data-aggregation.md

 # Default

-Starting from version 0.3.2, all visualization in Reports are aggregated by default.
+Starting from version 0.3.2, all visualizations in Reports are aggregated by default.
 This helps reduce the size of the resulting HTML.

 For example, you can create a custom Report: